marcglasberg/async_redux/README.md

 ### To sum up:

-1. Put your stream subscriptions where they can be accessed by the reducers, but NOT inside the store state.
+1. Put your stream/timer where it can be accessed by the reducers, like in the store props or any other suitable place, but NOT inside the store state.

-2. Don't use streams directly in widgets (not in the Connector widget, and not in the dumb-widget).
+2. Don't use streams or timers directly in widgets (not in the Connector widget, and not in the dumb-widget).

-3. Create actions to start and cancel streams, and call them when necessary.
+3. Create actions to start and cancel streams and timers, and call them when necessary.

-4. The stream callback should dispatch actions to put the snapshot data into the store state.
+4. The stream/timer callback should dispatch actions to put the snapshot data into the store state.

 <br>